 Bedrock Recovery Center can give you the tools to protect yourself with our evidence-based treatment programs for meth.
-From medical detox to meth inpatient program, we can walk with you through every step of the recovery journey.
+From medical detox to meth inpatient programs, we can walk with you through every step of the recovery journey.

 At Bedrock, expect your recovery to include clinical treatment that works in a newly-remodeled, state-of-the-art MA facility.
 Now’s the best time to start treatment for meth addiction.

 Meth is one of the most dangerous drugs available today, according to experts.
 Side effects of use can become severe and it is known to cause problems at home, work, and school for its abusers.
-Worst of all, it’s highly addictive and can bring on a cycle of abuse that will only render its user more and more out of control with use.
+Worst of all, it’s highly addictive and can bring on a cycle of abuse that will only render its use more and more out of control with use.
 Fortunately, we have the tools to fight this drug.
 The first is understanding.

 What Is Meth?